-Place des Abesses is one of Montmartre’s access points if you travel by metro.
+Place des Abbesses is one of Montmartre’s access points if you travel by metro.
 The metro exit is decorated with one of the iconic metro bouches designed by Guimard.

+Place des Abbesses is also one of the best things to see in Montmartre.
 Unlike Place du Tertre, always filled with tourists, this lively square has a more local feel, and it has a classic carrousel and a couple of benches in the shade.
-From here, you can see the Church of Saint-Jean de Montmartre, and a little bit further, the lovely café Vrai Paris (33 rue des Abesses).
+From here, you can see the Church of Saint-Jean de Montmartre, and, a little bit further, the lovely café Vrai Paris (33 rue des Abesses).